 - At least one earner has skills that command meaningfully higher pay in the private sector than in their current role.

-- The household has no mortgage payment, as Ariel and Darren do with a paid-off home, which frees cash flow that most families spend on housing.
+- The household carries no mortgage payment, as Ariel and Darren do with a paid-off home, which frees cash flow that most families commit entirely to housing.

 What to Actually Do If You’re in This Situation

-If your household debt is two to three times your gross income, the single most productive action is an income audit before a budget audit.
+If your household debt runs two to three times your gross income, the single most productive first move is an income audit, not a budget audit.
 Pull your current salary and run a realistic market comparison using tools like the Bureau of Labor Statistics Occupational Outlook Handbook or LinkedIn Salary Insights.
-If there is a gap between what you earn and what the market pays for your skills, that gap is your financial plan.
+Any gap between what you earn and what the market pays for your skills is the foundation of your financial plan.

 For the debt itself, federal student loans offer income-driven repayment options that cap monthly payments at a percentage of discretionary income.
-With a court order officially killing the SAVE plan on March 10, 2026, borrowers are scrambling.
-The remaining options, IBR, PAYE, and ICR, still provide relief for households where full payments would consume more than 10% to 20% of income.
-A critical caveat: under the OBBBA, PAYE and ICR are being sunset effective July 1, 2028.
+With the Eighth Circuit’s March 10, 2026 court order officially ending the SAVE plan, borrowers are scrambling for alternatives.
+IBR remains available and provides real relief for households where full standard payments would consume more than 10% to 20% of income.
+A critical deadline to note: under the OBBBA, PAYE and ICR are being sunset effective July 1, 2028.
 Existing borrowers who want to remain in those plans must enroll before that date or face automatic migration to the new Repayment Assistance Plan (RAP).
-These plans extend the timeline but prevent financial collapse from overextending on payments.
+Enrolling in any of these plans extends the payoff timeline, but it also prevents the financial collapse that comes from overextending on payments.

 Trending Now: How Many Americans Have Managed to Save $5 Million for Retirement?

-If your employer qualifies for PSLF, verify your employment certification annually through the Federal Student Aid website at studentaid.gov, not just at the end of ten years.
-Administrative errors are the most common reason for denial, and catching them early is the difference between forgiveness and starting over.
+If your employer qualifies for PSLF, verify your employment certification annually through the Federal Student Aid website at studentaid.gov, not just at the ten-year mark.
+Administrative errors are the most common reason for denial, and catching them early is the difference between forgiveness and starting over from scratch.

-Ramsey’s verdict for Ariel is essentially correct: the debt is solvable, but only if income grows.
-A decade of restriction on a $107,000 salary is the realistic outcome if nothing changes.
-The math that gets this family out faster is not a budgeting trick.
+Ramsey’s verdict for Ariel is essentially correct.
+The debt is solvable, but only if income grows.
+A decade of financial restriction on a $107,000 household salary is the realistic outcome if nothing changes.
+The math that shortens this family’s timeline is not a budgeting trick.
 It is Darren’s next job offer.